CGebben/Dublin_Bikes_App/README.md

 ## Features

+**Weather Information**: Retrieves and displays real-time weather data using OpenWeather API.

 **Real-time Data**: Fetches and displays live bike availability from JCDecaux's API.

-**Weather Information**: Retrieves and displays real-time weather data using OpenWeather API.

 **Google Maps Integration**: Stations are displayed with color-coded markers indicating availability.

+🟢 Green (Large): High availability.
+🟠 Amber (Medium): Low availability.
+🔴 Red (Small): No available bikes.

 **Station Selection**: Users can select a station from a dropdown or by clicking a marker on the map.